-Compassionate Dentist For Kids
+Compassionate Dentist for Kids - Folsom Kids Dentist

 As children aged three to nine transition from baby teeth to permanent teeth, we make sure they develop great habits and an awareness of dental and overall health.
 At The Tooth Station, our commitment to gentle children’s dental care in Folsom ensures your child establishes and maintains dental health.

-Correcting Dental Problems For Kids Ages Three to Nine
+Correcting Dental Problems for Kids Ages Three to Nine

 The two most common issues we encounter in family dental care are tooth decay and gum disease.

-How To Prevent Sports Injuries To a Child’s Teeth
+How to Prevent Sports Injuries to a Child’s Teeth